JBIG2: Functionality

 Ideally, a JBIG2 encoder will segment the input page into regions of text, regions of halftone images, and regions of other data.
 Regions that are neither text nor halftones are typically compressed using a context-dependent arithmetic coding algorithm called the MQ coder.
 Textual regions are compressed as follows: the foreground pixels in the regions are grouped into symbols.
 A dictionary of symbols is then created and encoded, typically also using context-dependent arithmetic coding, and the regions are encoded by describing which symbols appear where.
 Typically, a symbol will correspond to a character of text, but this is not required by the compression method.
 For lossy compression the difference between similar symbols (e.g., slightly different impressions of the same letter) can be neglected; for lossless compression, this difference is taken into account by compressing one similar symbol using another as a template.
 Halftone images may be compressed by reconstructing the grayscale image used to generate the halftone and then sending this image together with a dictionary of halftone patterns.
 Overall, the algorithm used by JBIG2 to compress text is very similar to the JB2 compression scheme used in the DjVu file format for coding binary images.

 PDF files versions 1.4 and above may contain JBIG2-compressed data.
-Open-source decoders for JBIG2 are jbig2dec (AGPL), the java-based jbig2-imageio (Apache-2), and the decoder by Glyph & Cog LLC found in Xpdf and Poppler(both GPL).
+Open-source decoders for JBIG2 are jbig2dec (AGPL), the java-based jbig2-imageio (Apache-2), the JavaScript-based jbig2.js (Apache-2), and the decoder by Glyph & Cog LLC found in Xpdf and Poppler (both GPL).
 An open-source encoder is jbig2enc (Apache-2).